hantsy/spring7-sandbox/docs/jackson.md

 If you still need Jackson 2, that's fine — add the Jackson 2 modules (`jackson-module-parameter-names`, `jackson-datatype-jdk8`, `jackson-datatype-jsr310`) and set `spring.http.converters.preferred-json-mapper=jackson2` (Web MVC) or `spring.http.codecs.preferred-json-mapper=jackson2` (WebFlux) to return back to use Jackson 2 for JSON serialization and deserialization.

-One gotcha I hit during migration: `Locale` serialization changed.
+One issue I encountered during the migration of my projects: `Locale` serialization changed.
 For example, `Locale.CHINA` used to serialize as `zh_CN` in Jackson 2 but is `zh-CN` in Jackson 3 — Jackson 3 now uses the `LanguageTag` format, so be aware of the difference when you parse or compare locale values.

 Grab the complete example on GitHub: [spring7-sandbox/boot-jackson](https://github.com/hantsy/spring7-sandbox/tree/master/boot-jackson).